Essential Concepts#

 ec#

-The project is a python package featuring simple command line functions for deploying and monitoring IOC instances.
-It is a thin wrapper around the ArgoCD, kubectl, helm and git commands.
-This tool can be used by developers and beamline staff to get a quick CLI based view of IOCs running in the cluster, as well as stop/start and obtain logs from them.
+ec is the “outside the container” helper.
+It is a Python package providing simple command-line functions for deploying and monitoring IOC instances — a thin wrapper around the ArgoCD, kubectl, helm and git commands.
+Developers and beamline staff use it for a quick CLI view of IOCs in the cluster, and to stop/start them and fetch their logs.
+See edge-containers-cli.

 ibek#

-IOC Builder for EPICS and Kubernetes is the developer’s ‘inside the container’ helper tool.
-It is a python package that is installed into the Generic IOC container images.
+ibek (IOC Builder for EPICS and Kubernetes) is the developer’s “inside the container” helper, installed into every Generic IOC image.
 It is used:

-• at container build time: to fetch and build EPICS support modules
+• at build time: to fetch and build EPICS support modules

-• at container run time: to generate all useful build artifacts into a runtime image e.g. generating the st.cmd and ioc.db file from the ioc.yaml configuration file.
+• at run time: to generate build artifacts, e.g. st.cmd and the IOC database, from the ioc.yaml configuration

 • inside the developer container: to assist with testing and debugging.